RNL1/XMAP/README.md

 clusters are shown in (E).

 # Notes
 Be aware that this is a prototype implementation.
-Not all user interface components ar fully responsive and the calculations are not optimized.
+Not all user interface components are fully responsive and the calculations are not optimized.

 # Reference
 <a id="1">[1]</a> Roman Josef Rainer, Michael Mayr, Johannes Himmelbauer, Ramin Nikzad-Langerodi (2022).